jexxa-projects/Jexxa/README.md

 Goal of this framework is to support the development of _durable_ business applications as good as possible.
 Therefore, Jexxa stresses the following aspects in particular:

-*   Aligned development: Framework is tailored to the needs of development teams for durable business applications.
+*   **Aligned development**: Framework is tailored to the needs of development teams for durable business applications.
+See [Jexxa's General Design Decisions](https://repplix.github.io/Jexxa/jexxa_architecture.html#_general_design_decisions) for more information.
-*   Visible flow of control: Simplifies navigation through your business application.
-See [here](tutorials/TimeService/README-FlowOfControl.md) for more information.
+*   **Visible flow of control**: Simplifies navigation through your business application.
+Checkout [this tutorial](tutorials/TimeService/README-FlowOfControl.md) for more information.
-*   Technology agnostic: Even IoC concepts such as dependency injection do not require any framework specific @Annotations.
+*   **Technology agnostic**: Even IoC concepts such as dependency injection do not require any framework specific @Annotations.
-*   Well-defined API: Allows for the integration of arbitrary (old and new) technology stacks.
+*   **Well-defined API**: Allows for the integration of arbitrary (old and new) technology stacks.

 In addition, Jexxa offers following production-proven features: